 Clinical experiences begin during the first few weeks of medical school, and clinical clerkships start after just three semesters of preclinical instruction.
 By the end of the fifth semester, students have completed all of their core requirements and have the remaining three semesters to tailor their educational experience in preparation for their selected specialty.

-Students complete in-depth clinical course work and serve clinical clerkships primarily at University of Iowa Hospitals and Clinics, the Iowa City Veterans Health Care System, and the Des Moines Area Medical Education Consortium.
+Students complete in-depth clinical course work and serve clinical clerkships primarily at University of Iowa Hospitals and Clinics, the Iowa City VA Health Care System, and the Des Moines Area Medical Education Consortium.
 Students also may have opportunities to gain experience in private medical offices and community hospitals.

 The first three semesters of the M.D. program present an integrated core of sciences basic to the study of medicine.
 They also introduce students to the foundations of clinical practice.